 Priority Boarding is marketed to those passengers who do not have any other elite status or card membership, and it would allow them to board ahead of their assigned group.
 Passengers who purchase Priority Boarding will be able to board with Group 2.

 United says that this is a good opportunity for passengers to make sure there will be a place for their carry-on bag since space often runs out by the time it gets to Group 4 and 5.
 Critics say that this is a way for United to effectively charge for carry-on bags.

 As it is a fairly new option, it remains to be seen how popular Priority Boarding will be and whether it will, in fact, make it more difficult to get your carry-on bag on board if you don’t purchase the service.

-Priority Boarding will start at $9, but pricing will be variable based on the flight booked, date, time of day, and day of the week.
-In other words, they can charge whatever they want for the service.
+Priority Boarding starts at $15, but pricing varies based on the flight booked, date, time of day, and day of the week.
+In other words, United can charge whatever it wants for the service.
 Hopefully, pricing will remain rather low.

 Hot Tip: For an overview of other add-ons and fees, check out our in-depth review of United Airlines.

 If you’re like us at Upgraded Points, you prefer to use miles and points to pay for your flights instead of cash.
 If you want to fly with United, you will want to earn some MileagePlus miles.

 To get United miles, you can either earn them directly with one of the co-branded United cards from Chase (for example, the United Explorer card), or you can earn Chase Ultimate Rewards points and transfer them 1:1 to United MileagePlus.
 The latter is certainly our preferred method, as Chase points are easy to earn and you can transfer them to many different partners, not just United.